bioidiap/bob.pad.base/doc/index.rst

 combination of the five parts can be executed.
 For each type, several meta-parameters can be tested.
 This results in a nearly infinite amount of possible experiments that can be run using the current setup.
-But it is also possible to use your own database, preprocessor, feature extractor, or PAD algorithm and test this against the baseline algorithms implemented in the our packages.
+But it is also possible to use your own database, preprocessor, feature extractor, or PAD algorithm and test this against the baseline algorithms implemented in our packages.

 .. note::
     The ``bob.pad.*`` packages are derived from the `bob.bio.* <http://pypi.python.org/pypi/bob.bio.base>`__, packages that are designed for biometric recognition experiments.